-With eight locations throughout Oahu, from Ewa Beach and Waipahu on the West side of the island to Honolulu, Kaimuki and Waikiki, Taste Tea is there to satisfy your boba drink fix.
+With seven locations throughout Oahu, from Ewa Beach and Waipahu on the west side of the island to Honolulu, Kaimuki and Waikiki, Taste Tea is there to satisfy your boba drink fix.
 Taste Tea has a large menu of milk teas, ranging from the traditional, such as the jasmine or oolong teas, to the creative, like the Almond Joy and Fruity Pebbles.

 Want a delicious boba drink, and one that’s Instagram worthy?
 Look no further than Teapresso.
 With multiple locations, Teapresso is known for their colorful ombré lemonades.
 There’s the Waikiki Sunset, with hues of purple at the top and transitioning into rosé reds.
 The drink itself is sweet and refreshing, with a bit of a pucker, and pairs well with the gummy boba.
 Teapresso also has traditional milk teas, flavored teas, coffees and slushes.

 3620 Waialae Ave A, Honolulu, HI 96816

 Cowcow’s Tea is the crowd favorite of Kaimuki.
 From morning to night, loyal fans line out the door.
 One taste of the shop’s signature purple rice yogurt drinks will get you hooked, too.
 Just don’t sip too fast before snapping a photo of your ombre beverage in front of the shop’s floral-covered wall.
 You’ll be filling out a stamp card before you know it — with rewards ranging from free upgrades to branded totes and boba dolls.